skylantix/Website/skylantix_business_plan.md

 ## Executive Summary

 Skylantix is a collective microcloud offering privacy-first cloud services to individuals escaping Big Tech surveillance capitalism.
-With a break-even point of just 10 paying members and $1,500 in startup costs, the business model is sustainable from day one while maintaining the ability to scale deliberately to 5,000 members.
+With infrastructure costs covered by just 10 paying members and $1,500 in startup costs, the business model allows for sustainable, deliberate growth to 5,000 members.

-**Core Offering:** $20/month or $200/year for Nextcloud, email, Bitwarden, Linkding, Mattermost, Gitea, Immich, and Minecraft Server—all on California-based, owner-managed infrastructure.
+**Core Offering:** $20/month or $200/year for a complete de-Google suite: Nextcloud (including Office, Calendar, Contacts, Talk video conferencing), email, Bitwarden, Linkding, Mattermost, Gitea, Immich, and Minecraft Server—all on California-based, owner-managed infrastructure.

+**Value Proposition:** A full Google Workspace + Slack + GitHub replacement for $20/month (compared to $30-50/month for equivalent privacy-focused services separately).

-**Founder:** Raphael Bitton, University of Chicago student learning production sysadmin work by managing real infrastructure for real users.
+**Founder:** Raphael Bitton, University of Chicago student learning production systems administration by managing real infrastructure for real users.
+This is openly positioned as a learning project with transparency over perfection.

 **Timeline:** Launch before graduation (6 months), reach 10 paying members pre-graduation, scale deliberately post-graduation while living at home in Irvine, CA.